transparentshade/ContactMgr/README.md

 3. Some user input error cases are handled properly

+**How to Install**

 To get the executable jar please follow the below given steps

 1. Install maven

-2. execute command "mvn package"  from command line within root directory of CMgr app.
+2. execute command "mvn package"  from command line within root directory of ContactMgr app.

-3. Execute command "java -cp CMgr-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.cmgr.main.Main" on command line.
+3. Execute command "java -cp ContactMgr-1.0.0-jar-with-dependencies.jar com.cmgr.main.Main" on command line.

-4. If you follow step 1-2 then CMgr-0.0.1-SNAPSHOT-jar-with-dependencies.jar will be in target/ folder of CMgr app.
+4. If you follow step 1-2 then ContactMgr-1.0.0-jar-with-dependencies.jar will be in target/ folder of ContactMgr app.